PHTS and the PTEN gene

 PTEN and the pathogenesis of PHTS

-PTEN is a phosphatase involved in downregulating the PI3K/AKT/mTOR signalling pathway.
+PTEN is a phosphatase that downregulates the activity of the PI3K/AKT/mTOR signalling pathway.
 This signal transduction pathway plays an important role in the regulation of multiple biological processes, such as cell proliferation, apoptosis, metabolism, and angiogenesis.
-When dysfunctional or absent, the PTEN enzyme fails to dephosphorylate PIP3 (phosphatidylinositol-3,4,5-trisphosphate), produced by PI3K, to PIP2 (phosphatidylinositol-4,5-diphosphate) and hence fails to inhibit AKT, resulting in decreased apoptosis and increased cell growth1.
-In addition to its role in PHTS, the PTEN gene is one of the most frequently somatically mutated genes in cancer2.
+When dysfunctional or absent, PTEN fails to dephosphorylate PIP3 (phosphatidylinositol-3,4,5-trisphosphate), produced by PI3K, to PIP2 (phosphatidylinositol-4,5-diphosphate) and hence fails to inhibit AKT and its downstream effectors, such as mTOR, resulting in decreased apoptosis and increased cell growth1.
+In addition to its role in PHTS, the PTEN gene is one of the most frequently somatically mutated genes in cancer2

-The spectrum of pathogenic PTEN germline mutations identified in individuals with PHTS are varied (including point mutations and deletions, frameshifts and mutations in intronic and promoter regions).
-Interestingly these mutations are enriched in the catalytic domain that is responsible for PTEN’s phosphatase activity, pointing to a key role for the deregulation of the PI3K pathway in the pathogenesis of PHTS.
+The spectrum of pathogenic PTEN constitutional variants identified in individuals with PHTS is large and includes point mutations and deletions, frameshifts, and mutations in intronic and promoter regions.
+Interestingly, these variants are enriched in the catalytic domain that is responsible for PTEN’s phosphatase activity, pointing to a key role for the deregulation of the PI3K pathway in the pathogenesis of PHTS.

-Furthermore, studies using in-vivo models have demonstrated that loss of PTEN function results in PHTS-like symptoms, some of which can be ameliorated by administering inhibitors of the PI3K/AKT/mTOR signalling pathway.
+Studies using pre-clinical models have demonstrated that loss of PTEN function results in PHTS-like symptoms, some of which can be ameliorated by administering inhibitors of the PI3K/AKT/mTOR signalling pathway.
 This has prompted interest in evaluating inhibitors of this signalling pathway as possible therapeutics for PHTS, which are the subject of ongoing clinical and pre-clinical studies2.

 References